 Best Time for Cat Exercises

-Unfortunately, we can’t take your cat out for walks or morning jogs.
+Unfortunately, we can’t take your cat out for walks or morning jogs especially when it is cold.
 However; there are several easy ways your cat can get enough exercise.

 Easy Exercises for Indoor Cats

 Unfortunately, we can’t your cat out for walks or morning jogs in most cases.
 That being said, there are several, easy ways we can help your cat get enough exercise.

 With the bathtub all dried up, toss a ball inside and allow your feline friend to play freely inside.
 Cats do not easily get bored with a moving target, so let them bat the ball all they want.

 Cats are very observant and they somehow distinguish the physical appearance of real-life stimuli.
 Consider toys that resemble real animals like bugs, birds, and mice to entice them.
 To make it more exciting, use strings to give life to the toys and make the playtime more challenging.

 Mealtimes are very tempting to cats, especially when combined with wet food.
 Although we may also use dry food or any food preferred by our cats.
 When our cats realize we’re preparing their food, they’ll follow us everywhere.
 We can take a few minutes to tease our pet so they could burn calories by running after us.

 Cats feel very much enticed by fast-moving stimuli.
 You can use a laser pointer to keep your cat moving.
 To encourage participation, play the laser light the way a mouse, bug, or real stimulus would move.

 Ribbons and Wands